 Registering a song with Tracklib is the first step towards acquiring a sample license.
-You are not required to get a license when you register a song - but your new song is for private use only and cannot be distributed, shared or monetized until you have a sample license from Tracklib.
+You are not required to get a license when you register a song - but your new song is for private use only and cannot be distributed, available online or monetized until you have a sample license from Tracklib.

 Registered songs can also be sent to others for licensing, for example if you’ve sold a beat or if you have a label that will release a song for you.
 Click here to read more about our 'Send song' feature.

 New song title